Ramo-11/Assembly_Compiler/README.txt

 4- When the user is satisfied with their answers, they can submit their solution to a specific problem:
-    a- if the answer is correct, the user's profile gets updated. b- if it is wrong, the user can view their progress and reattempted solving the problem.
+    a- if the answer is correct, the user's profile gets updated. b- if it is wrong, the user can view their progress and reattempt solving the problem.

 5- The user can also view a list of available commands the program currently have.